Silicon Valley Power

 Previously, Silicon Valley Power’s electricity was generated by large and small hydroelectric, natural gas, wind, solar, geothermal, coal, and landfill gas resources.

-Electric Vehicles FAQS
+Electric Vehicles FAQs

 First, many EVs can be effectively charged overnight using a standard 110 volt outlet (what’s called a “Level 1” charger).
 Check with your EV manufacturer to see if this is sufficient for your vehicle.